 Let’s face it, no man wants to have low testosterone levels.
 Whether it decreases due to stress or naturally as one of the effects of getting older, testosterone levels are important to men.
 Testosterone is a hormone that turns boys into men, meaning it causes the hair on our chest to grow, builds our muscles, deepens our voice, and grows the penis and testes.

 However, testosterone levels fluctuate from day to day and even hour to hour.
 It’s usually highest in the morning and lowest at night.
 There is also a certain time period in our life where it starts to plummet, starting around ages 30 - 35.

 So How Can We Naturally Boost Testosterone Levels?

-Before you try to boost your low testosterone levels with a testosterone therapy, there are certain foods that can help naturally increase your levels.
+Before you try to boost your low testosterone levels with testosterone therapy, there are certain foods that can help naturally increase your levels.

-According to the Endocrine Abstracts, pomegranate juice intake enhances salivary testosterone levels and improves mood and wellbeing in healthy men and women.
-We recommend consuming the actual fruit itself or a 100% pure pomegranate juice because the addition of other fruits or blends will be high in sugar and won’t have the same effect.
+According to the Endocrine Abstracts, pomegranate juice intake enhances salivary testosterone levels and improves mood and well-being in healthy men and women.
+We recommend consuming the actual fruit itself or 100% pure pomegranate juice because the addition of other fruits or blends will be high in sugar and won’t have the same effect.

 Tuna is a low-fat, high-protein fish that is high in vitamin D. This heart-healthy fish full of protein has been linked to testosterone production.
 After consuming just one can of tuna, you fulfill your vitamin D requirements for the day.
 Vitamin D is an important factor when it comes to boosting testosterone, but not everyone gets their recommended daily amount of D. That is why here at the biostation, we offer IV nutrient therapy to help increase those levels.